 Some may resist its obviously “faddish” looks, and some will be attracted precisely by that latest-fashion aspect, but like all good messages, there is nothing new under the sun.
 Absolutely nothing, and that’s why you can tell it’s good, despite the tag line “the surprising truth” – nothing could be less surprising, even though it opposes “received wisdom”.
-The core idea is very simple, far from rocket science, and not difficult to implement providing one overcomes the fear of letting go.
+The core idea of autonomous engagement is very simple, far from rocket science, and not difficult to implement providing one overcomes the fear of letting go.

-In a word – Autonomy.
+In a word, the first aspect – Autonomy.

 People perform better if given a reasonable degree of autonomy.
 The hard bit is working out for your own particular case how much is reasonable, but even then, Pareto’s 80:20 rule of thumb says, anything less that 20% autonomy ought to be considered suspect, 32% autonomy a normal case, and 80% autonomy about as good as it gets.
 Go figure.
 No need to read on if that’s self-evident already.